Josefinekihlstrom/LauraDay/README.md

 ## Information Architecture
 ### The Database
-- The database used for this project during development was the built in SQLite3 from Django.
-For the deployed site the database was switched to Herokus add-on application, PostgresSQL.
+- The database used for this project during development was the built-in SQLite3 from Django.
+For the deployed site the database was switched to Heroku's add-on application, PostgresSQL.
-- To manage users and permissions, Django's authentication system and django-allauth was used.
+- To manage users and permissions, Django's authentication system and Django-allauth were used.
     - [Django's authentication system](https://docs.djangoproject.com/en/3.1/topics/auth/)
     - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/)